ohmyjersh/react-supported-browsers/README.md

 # zuul
-high order component to check if browser is supported, if not show a helpful message
+high order function to check if browser is supported